ammarhakim/gkyl/README.md

 This is the Gkyl code.
 The name is pronounced as in the book "The Strange Case of Dr. Jekyll and Mr. Hyde".
-Gkyl is written in LuaJIT, with some wrapper and time-critical parts written in C++.
+Gkyl is written in LuaJIT, with some wrapper and time-critical parts written in C/C++.
 Gkyl is developed at Princeton Plasma Physics Laboratory (PPPL).

 # License